stfwi/engineers-decor/readme.md

   you look.
 Auto connects to adjacent beams if facing towards them.
 Auto connects to steel poles underneath.
 Note: When sneaking you can pass underneath it, not all mobs sneak.

-- *Inset Spot Light*: Small metal framed glowstone based light source for ceiling, wall, or floor.
+- *Industrial Lights and Lamps*: Small metal framed glowstone based light sources for ceiling, wall, or floor.
 Light level like a torch.
-Thin, hence not blocking the way.
-Allows illuminating places where electrical light installations are problematic.

 - *Industrial Signs*: "Danger", "Electrical Hazard", "Exit", etc. Makes a factory looking more alive.